16 Interesting facts about London Big Ben

 15. 'Big Ben' has become one of the most well-known symbols of both London and England and is frequently featured in films set in the city.
 It remains the most iconic film location in the capital.

-16. Big Ben chimed thirty times to welcome in the official start of the London Olympic Games on 27th July 2012.
+16. Big Ben chimed thirty times to welcome the official start of the London Olympic Games on 27th July 2012.

 Big Ben and the Houses of Parliament at night